yagopv/portfolio/_posts/2014-04-26-uterque-mobile.markdown

 client: Inditex
 category: Web Development
 ---

-This was my first mobile experience outside the Open Source world.
-I could develop the entire mobile site of the Inditex brand Uterque.
+#### The Website
-The site was created using jQuery Mobile and it was a very nice experience.
-We can iterate the develop very fast and finished the project in a very short space.
+I have a lot of fun creating this site.
+I decided to use jQuery Mobile and it brings much ease in development.
+We could iterate very fast then development sprints and finished the project in a very short window.

+#### What I learned?
+I learned a lot about jQuery Mobile of course :)

+#### Tech
+- HTML
+- CSS
+- JavaScript
+- jQuery Mobile